tamerthamoqa/fraud-detection-case-study/README.md

     * ```pip install -r requirements_python_3_12.txt```

+### Case Study Analysis Stages
+* __Data Exploration__
+    * Descriptive analysis of the data
+    * Checking nulls and duplicate records
+    * Checking label imbalance
+    * Feature Associations plot
+    * Checking fraud transaction ratio per customer, merchant, and category
+    * Assuming that the labeling of fraud is highly correlated with transaction amount
+* __Baseline experiment stage__:
+    * __Feature engineering__
+        * Removing id columns (customer, merchant) and columns with only one value (zipcodeOri, zipMerchant)
+        * One-hot-encoding categorical columns and standard scaling numerical columns
+    * __Train/validation/test 80/10/10 split__ (based on customer id)
+    * __Modeling__:
+        * Logistic Regression
+        * XGBoost
+        * Autogluon AutoML Tabular Predictor (ensemble of models)
+* __SMOTE experiment stage__:
+    * __Feature engineering__
+        * Removing id columns (customer, merchant) and columns with only one value (zipcodeOri, zipMerchant)
+        * One-hot-encoding categorical columns and standard scaling numerical columns
+        * Adding SMOTE (Synthetic Minority Over-sampling Technique) to train set.
+    * __Modeling__:
+        * Logistic Regression
+        * XGBoost
+        * Autogluon AutoML Tabular Predictor (ensemble of models).
+* __Temporal features experiment stage__:
+    * __Feature engineering__
+        * Adding temporal features on a per (customer, step) basis: lagsm accumulated values, etc.
+        * Removing id columns (customer, merchant) and columns with only one value (zipcodeOri, zipMerchant)
+        * One-hot-encoding categorical columns and standard scaling numerical columns
+    * __Modeling__:
+        * Logistic Regression
+        * XGBoost
+        * Autogluon AutoML Tabular Predictor (ensemble of models)

+### Case Study Main Insights and Deliverables
+* There are customers, merchants, and categories with very high fraud transaction ratios.
+A dedicated list could be provided to the business for additional analysis.
+* There is a clear statistical difference between the "Amount" values between non-fraudulent and fraudulent transactions: fraudulent transactions tend to higher higher amount values.
+* Main assumption is that the fraud labeling logic was heavily tied with the "Amount" values; this needs to be investigated with the business.
+* __Modeling results__:
+    * Train/validation/test splits were done on a customer basis, an entire customer's records could only be in only one set to avoid data leakage.
+        * The same train/validation/test splits would be shared across all modeling experiments for comparisons.
+    * Three predictive models were used in progressing complexity:
+        * __Logistic Regression (baseline)__
+        * __XGBoost__
+        * __Autogluon Tabular Predictor (ensemble of 12 models including XGBoost)__
+    * Three modeling experiments were conducted:
+        * __Baseline__ (no feature additions)
+        * __SMOTE__ (adding SMOTE to train set)
+        * __Adding temporal features__
+    * The most importance features were the columns that had the most association with the "fraud" label as per the associations plot.
+    * Adding __temporal features improved model performance over the baseline__, while SMOTE in its current configuration did not improve over the baseline.
+    * The __best-performing model__ in all three experiments was the __Autogluon Ensemble__.

+### Next Steps
+* Communicating with the business regarding the following:
+    * Conducting a dedicated analysis on the most fraudulent entities (customers, merchants, categories) and validating the labeling logic for fraud.
+    * Possibly being provided more fine-grained timestamps in order to improve temporal features; as they greatly improved model performance.
+* Applying an MLOps framework like an MLFlow environment to possibly accelerate future experiments.

+&nbsp;

 ### Case Study Description
+The following is the description of the case study.
 #### Introduction:
 In this case study, we will explore a fraud detection problem using a dataset containing information about credit card transactions.
 The goal is to build a model that can accurately classify transactions as fraudulent or benign based on various features associated with each transaction.